We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Different vegan protein powders come from different plants.
 Some vegan protein powders contain very few ingredients, so they may suit people with allergies or sensitivities.
 Other vegan protein powders use many different plant-based ingredients and may suit people looking to supplement their diet with other vitamins and nutrients in addition to protein.

 The best vegan protein powders offer the full range of amino acids a person needs.
 They will also be free of allergens and artificial flavors and colors.
-Some vegan protein powders get their protein from a range of different sources, such as rice and soy, whereas others will get protein from one ingredient, such as peas.
+Some vegan protein powders contain protein from various sources, such as rice and soy, whereas others contain protein from one ingredient, such as peas.

-Although these protein powders can supplement a person’s daily intake of protein, they are not a substitute for a nutritious, balanced diet.
+Although these protein powders can supplement a person’s daily protein intake, they are not a substitute for a nutritious, balanced diet.